 Studies have linked moderate consumption of alcoholic drinks–especially mixed cocktails–to weight gain.
 Most of this is due to the calorie content of sugary mixes and juices added to cocktails.
 For example, one margarita can have more than 150 calories, compared with a white wine spritzer, which has less than 100.

-The Academy of Nutrition and Dietetics recommends researching the meal options at restaurants and checking online menus if available for nutrition information before the scheduled dinner.
+The Academy of Nutrition and Dietetics recommends researching the meal options at restaurants and checking online menus if available for nutrition information before a business lunch.
 If you’re being invited to a business dinner or lunch, request a particular restaurant that has a diversity of healthy options.
-Oftentimes, the inviting party wants to appease anyway.
-Hey, anything to close the deal or come away with the promise of a long-lasting business relationship.

-If you’re at a conference, nutrition buffs recommend skipping donuts and muffins and going for fresh fruit or juices.
-You can also ask for the vegetarian or non-meat banquet meal options if available.
+If you’re at a conference, nutrition buffs recommend skipping the donuts and muffins and going for fresh fruit or juices.
+You can also ask if vegetarian or non-meat options are available.

-We know; this can seem like an obnoxious and annoying request, but some restaurants will oblige.
+We know; this can seem like an obnoxious and annoying request, but some restaurants will oblige a request for a doggy-bag.
 If you can discretely ask a server to take half your meal from the start and put it aside for taking home, do it.
-If that’s not a possibility—or you just cringe at the thought—the Academy of Nutrition and Dietetics suggests visualizing how your portion should be and eating accordingly.
+If that’s not a possibility–or you just cringe at the thought–the Academy of Nutrition and Dietetics suggests visualizing how your portion should be and eating accordingly.